-The CT and the manually labelled cloud classes are first gathered into the main classes described in Table13 before being compared.
+The CT and the manually labelled cloud classes are first gathered into the main classes described in Table15 before being compared.
 There is an agreement if the most probable CT main class (i.e. the most frequent main class among the 9 central pixels) is identical to the observer main class.
+As clear and cloud confusions have been analysed in CMA validation section, the database is limited to cases identified as cloudy by the observer and CT.